USFWS/secas/contacttest.md

 ## Blueprint GIS Staff

 Blueprint GIS support staff work to improve the underlying spatial data and methods of the Southeast Blueprint.
-They develop and test indicators of ecosystem health, refine the Blueprint connectivity analysis, run the Blueprint prioritization models.
-Think of them as mechanics working "under the hood" of the Blueprint.
+They develop and test indicators of ecosystem health, refine the Blueprint connectivity analysis, run the Blueprint prioritization models, and more.

 <img src="https://raw.githubusercontent.com/USFWS/secas/gh-pages/images/AmyKeister_150p.jpg" align="left" style="padding-right: 20px">**Amy Keister, Blueprint GIS Specialist**<br>
 Amy is based in Raleigh, NC.
 She takes the lead on the underlying spatial data and modeling for the Southeast Blueprint, as well as data management.
 Contact Amy at [amy_keister@fws.gov](mailto:amy_keister@fws.gov).<br><br><br><br>